ubuntu/ubuntu-project-docs/docs/reference/exception-OEMMetaUpdates.rst

 They follow the naming scheme \`oem-\*-meta\`.

+Possible situation that need update meta package and then SRU it.

+-  kernel flavour change
+-  add modaliases per customer request.
+-  modification due to spec change. (the way installer need it, etc)

 .. _sru_bug_template:

 SRU Bug template
 ================

 XXX to be filled in

+Background:

+Which situation this update match?

+[ Impact ]

+#.
+Upgrade path: Due to user will go real meta via previous bootstrap
+   meta,

+| ``   we don't need to worry about cases that user upgrade from old version.``
+| ``2.
+The background and impact of the situation for this change, and it's``
+| ``   impact. ``

 [ Testing ]